Table of Contents

 The Levels Health app makes the assumption that if you care enough to track your blood sugar and food, you care enough to do something about it.
 If you learn that your favorite snack sends your blood sugar through the roof, it may incline you to make a different choice in the future.

 At its best, Levels Health allows you to be proactive about what you eat.
-If you can predict (with reasonable accuracy) how any given meal will impact your blood sugar, you can be more responsible about managing the anticipated highs and lows.
+If you can predict (with reasonable accuracy) how any given meal will impact your blood sugar, you can be more responsible for managing the anticipated highs and lows.

 ~ Jeff Siegel